Blog and Resources

 PTSD and trauma symptoms can show up as flashbacks, nightmares, panic, emotional numbness, irritability, shame, avoidance, or feeling constantly on guard.
 Some people feel flooded by memories.
 Others feel detached from their own lives.
 Many trauma survivors become experts at functioning on the outside while privately feeling unsafe inside their own bodies.

-Somatic and body-based approaches can be important because trauma is not stored only as a story.
+Somatic and body-based work is central, because trauma is not stored only as a story.
 It can live in muscle tension, startle responses, breath, posture, digestive distress, and the impulse to fight, flee, freeze, or fawn.
-Body-aware work helps you notice these responses without being overtaken by them, so your system can gradually learn that the danger is no longer happening now.
+Body-aware practice helps you notice these responses without being overtaken by them, so your system can gradually learn that the danger is no longer happening now.

 Many people with trauma also carry relational wounds.
 You may struggle with boundaries, feel responsible for other people's emotions, distrust kindness, shut down during conflict, or feel drawn toward familiar but painful dynamics.
 Therapy can help you understand those adaptations as survival strategies while building new ways of relating that are safer and more mutual.